dyedgreen/deno-jsx/README.md

-# Super simple SSR rendering for Deno using JSX
+# Super simple SSR for Deno using JSX

 For when you quickly want to render some HTML on the server, but don't need to support any client side interactivity.